 - Train refugees in running small businesses.

-- Support an income generating project and provide health care to persons with disabilities.
+- Support health care for persons with disabilities.

 - Support a women and girls’ empowerment project for urban refugees.